 Drink chai and eat samosas

 One of our favourite pastimes in India!
 So very Indian, Masala chai is sweet tea made with black tea, milk, sugar and flavoured with aromatic spices.
 The spices vary but ginger and cardamom are normally used along with maybe cinnamon, clove and/or star anise.
 When bought from a local tea shop it’s usually served in a small plastic cup – traditionally it would have been a clay cup that would be broken down after use, recycled and made into more cups.
-Sadly you see this less and less these days – not only is it environmentally friendly, it provides jobs to an entire industry of clay tea-cup makers.
+Sadly, you see this less and less these days – not only is it more environmentally friendly than plastic, but it also provides jobs to an entire industry of clay tea-cup makers.

 Colourful Orchha, colourful India …

 We loved our time in Orchha and found it hard to drag ourselves away.
 But we had a loose schedule to keep to as we were on our way to Allahabad for the Kumbh Mela festival … There’s going to be a lot more people there we kept reminding ourselves!

 The beauty of Orchha is that it is an off-the-beaten-track destination that really isn’t.
 What I mean by this is that it has the feel of somewhere that feels like it really should have taken hours of uncomfortable travel to reach it but in reality, it is very easy to get to and only a small detour off the very well-travelled Golden Triangle of Delhi, Agra and Jaipur.